tudorioan903/german-power-consumption-analysis/README.md

 - Electricity consumption remained relatively stable between 2015 and 2018, with a slight upward trend.

-- A significant drop is observed starting in 2019, continuing into 2020, which aligns with the onset of the COVID-19 pandemic and reduced industrial activity.
+- Consumption peaked in 2018, followed by a significant drop in 2019.
+This decline continued into 2020, coinciding with the onset of the COVID-19 pandemic.

 - A partial recovery occurs in 2021, suggesting a rebound as economic activity resumed.